X'Trapolis 2.0 - modern trains for a modern Melbourne

 They will enable the gradual retirement of our longest-serving Comeng trains on the Craigieburn, Upfield and Frankston lines.

-These new trains will be built by the local arm of international train and tram manufacturer Alstom, and will be the next phase of renewal for Melbourne’s train fleet, following the rollout of our new High Capacity Metro Trains.
+These new trains are being built by the local arm of international train and tram manufacturer Alstom, and will be the next phase of renewal for Melbourne’s train fleet, following the rollout of our new High Capacity Metro Trains.

 With new features and innovations, the trains will make travelling more comfortable and improve accessibility for passengers.